 How We Work

-Every training plan begins with an in-depth consult, where we discuss your goals, assess your pet, and choose the training plan that will work for you.
+Every training plan begins with an in-depth behavior assessment questionaire where we ask all the right questions to determine your goals, assess your pet, and choose the training plan that will work best for you.

 We lead you through the training, step-by-step.
-Our private coaching sessions are ideal for dogs and families with specific behavior issues and/or time constraints.
-Is your dog bursting out the door or chewing up the furniture?
-Is she dragging you down the street during ‘walks’?
+Our private coaching sessions are ideal for families with specific behavior issues and/or time constraints.
+Is your dog bursting out the door or chewing up the furniture when you leave?
+Is your kitty attacking people or peeing on your bed?
 Over the Moon provides individualized, in-home behavior modification plans.
-We show you how to incorporate rewards-based training practices into your personal, daily routine.
-This will lead to your dog more quickly understanding the ‘rules’ of living under your roof.
+We show you how to incorporate rewards-based training practices into your daily routine, so that your pet learns to behave by the ‘rules’ of living under your roof.

 We use rewards-based training, backed by the most current animal behavioral science.
 Because we continuously study animal behavior and motivations, we are more adept at using natural rewards (treats, toys, praise, petting) to get the fastest training results.
-We never use punitive tools, which can cause further behavioral issues and other complications.
+So far, we haven’t encountered a training situation necessitating the use of punitive tools, which can further exacerbate behavioral issues and cause other complications.

-Rewards-based training is endorsed by the American Veterinary Society of Animal Behavior (AVSAB), the Association of Professional Dog Trainers (APDT), the American Society for the Prevention of Cruelty to Animals (ASPCA), Tufts Animal Behavior Clinic, humane societies nationwide, and countless expert dog trainers and behaviorists.
+Rewards-based training is endorsed by the American Veterinary Society of Animal Behavior (AVSAB), the Association of Professional Dog Trainers (APDT), the International Association of Animal Behavior Consultants (IAABC), the American Society for the Prevention of Cruelty to Animals (ASPCA), Tufts Animal Behavior Clinic, humane societies nationwide, and countless expert dog trainers and behaviorists.

 Get Help With